Skip to main content

 The prior is not arbitrary

 A common criticism is that the prior is "subjective."
 But the prior can be chosen systematically: use domain knowledge, previous studies, or weakly-informative priors that regularize without strongly constraining.
 By Bernstein-von Mises, reasonable priors all lead to the same posterior with enough data.
 The choice matters most when data is scarce, which is exactly when you should use prior knowledge.
-The Monty Hall problem is a classic example where ignoring the prior (uniform over doors) and failing to update correctly leads to the wrong answer.
+The Monty Hall problem is a classic example where the canonical error is not in the prior (uniform over doors is correct) but in failing to condition on the host's asymmetric action: the host must open a non-winning, non-chosen door, and this constraint makes his choice informative about the remaining door.

 Watch Out